🔼The name Baal-hazor: Summary

 The name Baal-hazor consists of two parts.
 The first part is the familiar word בעל (ba'al), Baal, meaning lord or master:

-The second part of our name comes from the root group חצר:
+The second part of our name comes from the word group חצר:

 For a meaning of the name Baal-hazor, NOBSE Study Bible Name List reads Lord Of A Village.
 Jones' Dictionary of Old Testament Proper Names has Having A Village, and BDB Theological Dictionary proposes Possessor Of A Court.